 Indonesia is the fourth most populous nation and continues to grow rapidly.
-It has one of the most ethnically diverse populations in the world, with more than 750 distinct people groups, many of whom are Muslim.
-Located in southeastern Asia, the many islands of Indonesia command vital sea routes between Australia, Europe, and the Asian mainland These islands are the principal link between the Pacific and Indian Oceans.
+It has one of the most ethnically diverse populations in the world, with several hundred distinct people groups, many of whom are Muslim.
+Located in southeastern Asia, the many islands of Indonesia command vital sea routes between Australia, Europe, and the Asian mainland.
+These islands are the principal link between the Pacific and Indian Oceans.

 The Manggarai are located in the western portion of Flores Island in the province of Nusa Tenggara.
 They are close neighbors to the Bima and the Timorese.
 Their language, which is also called Manggarai, is a member of the Austronesian language family and has 47 sub-dialects.
 Little is known concerning the specific lifestyle and culture of the Manggarai; however, it is reasonably assumed that they are fairly typical of the other ethnic groups living in Nusa Tenggara.

 The island of Flores is extremely mountainous, with peaks that rise more than 7,000 feet and a number of active volcanoes.
 The interior of the island is heavily forested, and the few rivers that traverse the island are not navigable.
 The climate is tropical, with little daily variation in temperature.
 There is, however, a marked division between wet and dry seasons.